 NHS England is only the data controller for GP health records where an individual is currently not registered with a GP or is deceased.
 These records are held by Primary Care Support England (PCSE) on behalf of NHS England.
 To request access to GP health records in these circumstances please visit the PCSE website.

-You can find more information about accessing health records on the NHS Choices website.
+You can find more information about accessing health records on the NHS website.

 You should be able to find your NHS Number on any letter or document you have received from the NHS, including prescriptions, test results, and hospital referral or appointment letters.

 No. Your NHS number helps with the registration process.
 However, you do not need your NHS number to register with a GP practice.
-For more information about the NHS number visit NHS Choices.
+For more information about the NHS number visit the NHS website.

-You can find out how to choose and register with a GP on NHS Choices.
+You can find out how to choose and register with a GP on the NHS website.

-The service finder on NHS Choices enables you to find local NHS services, including dentists.
+The service finder on the NHS website enables you to find local NHS services, including dentists.
 You will need to contact the dental practice directly and check whether they are currently accepting NHS patients.

 All treatment that is, in your dentist’s opinion, clinically necessary to protect and maintain good oral health is available on the NHS.
-For more information visit NHS Choices.
+For more information visit the NHS website.

 A valid European Health Insurance Card (EHIC) gives you the right to access state-provided healthcare during a temporary stay in another European Economic Area (EEA) country or Switzerland.
-Learn about the EHIC and how to apply or renew on NHS Choices.
+Learn about the EHIC and how to apply or renew on the NHS website.